mattoslmp/kaiju-run-parser/README.md

 # kaiju2-data-parser

-# Author: Leandro de Mattos Pereira, Supervisor: Dra.
-Gisele Nunes.
+- Authors: PhD, Leandro de Mattos Pereira, Supervisor: PhD, Gisele Nunes.

 - Put all your scaffolds.fasta metagenomes (from MetaSpades) in the directory (All-assemblies), same location of the script: run_kaiju2-phyloseq.py
 - Example: All_assembly/run_kaiju2-phyloseq.py